xuemei-ye/Coursera-machine-learning/README.md

 Advice on building a machine learning system.
 And this involved both trying to understand what is it that makes a machine learning algorithm work or not work.

-### How to decide what to work on next and Debugging learning algorithms:
+### How to decide what to work on next && Debugging learning algorithms:
 - evaluation of learning algorithms, evaluation metrics like precision recall, F1 score.
 - practical aspects of evaluation like the training, cross-validation and test sets.
 - diagnostics like learning curves.